chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_Paint/readme.txt

 @par Application Description

- This example describe how to configure LCD touch screen and attribute an action related to configured touch zone and how to save BMP picture in SDCard.
+ This application describes how to configure LCD touch screen and attribute an action related to configured touch zone and how to save BMP picture in USB Disk.

  At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.
- Then the SystemClock_Config() function is used to configure the system clock (SYSCLK) to run at 175 MHz and provide 50 MHz at the output PLL divided by PLL_Q.
+ Then the SystemClock_Config() function is used to configure the system clock (SYSCLK) to run at 168 MHz.
- This frequency permit to reach 25 Mhz clock needed for SD operation and in line with microSD specification.

  After LCD and touch screen initialization, touchscreen calibration is requested for better accuracy, then, menu is displayed on the screen.